-Get it whilst you can… because Microsoft have announced changes to the Software Assurance benefits that are connected to MSPA and EA agreements.
+Get it whilst you can… because Microsoft announced in January some changes to the Software Assurance benefits that are connected to MSPA and EA agreements.

 Software Assurance (DPS) Background

 In non-jargon speak, if you belong to an organisation that has a ‘Microsoft Products & Services’ or ‘Enterprise’ Agreement in place for licensing, then one of the associated perks is (for a limited period) that you receive Software Assurance benefits – in this instance the focus is on ‘Deployment and Planning Services’ (DPS) vouchers.

 The general premise is that if you’re looking to perform Envisioning, Discovery or Design around the implementation of a new Microsoft solution i.e. Project Online – and want to understand the art of the possible, define the roll-out approach for your department (or wider org) and understand the associated effort – then you can simply allocate the vouchers to a suitable Microsoft Partner, who in exchange provides the required expertise and helps shape a clear implementation plan and associated roadmap to reach your objectives.